 The Board established an Audit Committee in 1995.
 The Audit Committee has clear terms of reference and is accountable to the Board.
 The terms of reference can be found in the Group's website (www.citicpacific.com).
 It assists the Board in meeting its responsibilities for ensuring an effective system of internal control and compliance, and in meeting its external financial reporting objectives.
-All Committee members are non-executive directors and two of them including the Chairman are independent.
-Its current members include:
+All Committee members are nonexecutive directors and a majority including the Chairman are independent.
+Its members comprise: